 The Equality Committee produces a range of reports each year using statistical information that is relevant to promoting equality of opportunity between different categories of persons.
-These include the Annual Equality Monitoring Report as well as focussed reports on specific issues as requested by the Board.
+These include the Annual Equality Monitoring Report as well as focused reports on specific issues as requested by the Board.
 The Equality Committee also reports annually to Board on its activities.

 The following offices also produce reports on equality matters:

-Adequate data are essential in order to develop evidence-based equality policy and activities.
+Adequate data are essential in order to develop evidence-based equality policies and activities.
 Data collected for the purposes of equality monitoring are anonymous, and access is restricted to key staff.
 The data are used for the purposes of monitoring population trends and process outcomes, and are processed in accordance with Trinity's Data Protection Policy - please see the Information Compliance website for more information.

-Reports to / from External Bodies
+Reports to/from External Bodies

-Trinity reports annually to the Higher Education Authority (HEA) on the number and percentage of its staff who have disabilities, in accordance with the provision in the Disability Act 2005 that all public bodies must achieve a minimum 3% of their staff to be people with disabilities.
+in accordance with the provision in the Disability Act 2005 that all public bodies must achieve a minimum 3% of their staff to be people with disabilities.
 Please see the guidance materials below from the National Disability Authority (NDA) for further details.

 In 2019/20 it was found that 3% of Trinity staff have a disability.
 The true percentage is believed to be much higher, while this lower figure reflects difficulties inherent in collecting sensitive personal data.